 The Bayesian Statistics section encourages the development and application of Bayesian methodology in a variety of fields, and inter-disciplinary collaboration.
 There has been growing interest in Bayesian methods, as it provides a statistical inference procedure with rigorous uncertainty quantification and a principled manner for incorporating prior information.
 Bayesian methods are becoming increasingly accessible through advancements in modern Bayesian computing and the availability of software packages with an expanding range of functionality.
 More recently, Bayesian methods are being harnessed to improve and increase the capabilities of machine learning algorithms.

-Currently, 300 SSA members (43% of all SSA members) are subscribed to the Bayesian Statistics section and the associated bayes-info mailing list, which we use to post updates regarding Bayesian events and news.
 The Section has organised and promoted various workshops, short courses and seminars held across Australia.
 The Section has also sponsored visits to Australia for internationally renowned Bayesian researchers to facilitate knowledge-gain and new collaborations.
-Of particular note is the active Bayesian Discussion Group and book reading associated with the Queensland Branch.

-To join the Biostatistics section and mailing list please log into your membership profile and tick the relevant box.
+To join the Bayesian statistics section log into your membership profile and tick the relevant box.